Margaret Howard, Countess of Nottingham: Misunderstanding on the Thames

 In 1606, when Christian IV was preparing to leave London, he had an argument with the Earl of Nottingham aboard ship about time and tide.
 The Danish king insisted it was two o'clock and waved two fingers at the Earl.
-Nottingham or the countess thought he made a joke about their age difference.
+Nottingham or the countess thought he had made a joke about their age difference.
 An angry correspondence ensued.

 Arbella Stuart attempted to mediate in the scandal in letters to Christian's chamberlain, Sir Andrew Sinclair.
 Margaret insisted in a letter to Sinclair that Christian IV should know "that I deserve as little that name he gave me as either the mother of himself or his children".
 Sinclair had to pass the letter on to Christian IV.
 Anne of Denmark asked James to banish her from court.

 The French ambassador Antoine Lefèvre de la Boderie was aware of the quarrel, and wrote of the age difference between Lady Nottingham and the Admiral.
 He describes the argument centering on a clock and the time of departure.
 Christian IV two or three times indicated the time two o'clock with his fingers.
 The Countess, who was pregnant, thought Christian IV and Anne of Denmark were laughing at her.
 Boderie knew that Margaret had written to Sinclair, and Anne of Denmark had expelled her from court, berating her as the grandchild of an illegitimate son of James V. His letter is an important source for our knowledge of the incident.
 Boderie's version of events was a source of amusement to Henry IV of France.

 Dudley Carleton found fault with Christian IV.
 He heard that Christian IV had written to Anne of Denmark to complain about the Countess of Nottingham's letter to him, which did "some hurt".
-Carleton thought that Christian IV had shown to fingers to the Earl of Nottingham, who took no offence.
+Carleton thought that Christian IV had shown two fingers to the Earl of Nottingham, who took no offence.
 The Countess was offended, more so because she was pregnant and anxious of her credit and honour.

+Another, possibly apocryphal, cause for the quarrel was included in Edward Peyton's Catastrophe of the House of Stuarts.
+During The Entertainment of the Kings of Great Britain and Denmark at Theobalds House.
+King James was carried to bed and Christian IV was so "disguised" or drunk that he tried to seduce the Countess of Nottingham, causing a quarrel with the Earl of Nottingham, "And Denmark was so disguised, as he would have lain with the Countess of Nottingham, making horns in derision at her husband the high Admiral of England; which caused a deep discontent between them".